josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 #### Buying Invasives

 As of 2020 it's "illegal to sell, gift, barter, exchange, distribute, transport, or introduce" invasive plants ([link](https://www.in.gov/dnr/rules-and-regulations/invasive-species/)).
+But, only those flagged as illegal.

+You can still buy invasives at Dammann's (eg. English Ivy, Sweet Autumn Clematis).

 <div class="fragment">